cfloersch/maven-jarsigner-plugin/README.md

 In the above example the keystore is defined with a specific provider name and NO underlying file.
 The keystore provides access to the underlying private key in a network centric and hardware manner.
 The associated certificate is specified separately from a file located on the disk.
+In this case the credentials necessary to access the keystore are provided in a more AWS centric way and do not need to be included in the maven configuration.

 Trust Store
 -----------